nerdsupremacist/graphzahl-fluent-support/README.md

-# GraphZahl
+# GraphZahl Fluent Support
-A Framework to implement Declarative GraphQL Server APIs
+A set of extensions that allow to use Fluent APIs with GraphZahl